leventgundogdu/KotlinMaps/README.md

 # KotlinMaps
- A Android exercise using Google Maps.
+ An Android exercise using Google Maps.